Fischer Projects

 The William J. Fischer Housing Development, better known as the Fischer Projects, was a housing project in Algiers, New Orleans, Louisiana, United States.
 It was known notoriously for a series of high-profile murders in the 1970s and 1980s.
-It was also the last conventional public housing development constructed in New Orleans and originally consisted of a 13-floor high-rise and fourteen 3-floor units.
+It was the last conventional public housing development constructed in New Orleans, and one of the first to begin demolition.
+It originally consisted of a 13-floor high-rise and fourteen 3-floor units.
 The area has been undergoing redevelopment since about 2004 and currently none of the original low-rise buildings remain.
 The development is located along Whitney Avenue in the Algiers area of the city's west bank, which is part of the 15th Ward and is named for William J. Fischer who served as chairman of HANO in the 1950s.
 The property is now converted to a small low-income housing development.

 History

 The Fischer Housing Projects was constructed in January 1964 and opened in 1965 on 48 acre of land adjacent to the Mississippi River Bridge and its approach roads.
 The development was isolated from other West Bank communities by the bridge, the Donner Canal and a Southern Pacific Railroad line.
 The 14 low-rise buildings were built in long parallel lines and positioned using the scattered site method resulting in large park areas covering approximately 60% of the 48 acre site.
 A 13-story high-rise building was constructed in 1966 and served as housing for the elderly.
 Upon completion of the high-rise, the development had a total of 1002 units.
 The development also included Murray Henderson Elementary School, constructed in 1965 and William J. Fischer Elementary School which opened in 1967.
-Over the years, the development became rundown and saw a rise in violent crime similar to other public housing developments in New Orleans and around the country.
+Over its relatively short existence, the development became rundown and saw a rise in violent crime similar to other public housing developments in New Orleans and around the country.
 The Fischer Projects made national headlines in the news in 1980 when a police officer was murdered.
 In retaliation of the murdered officer, four black men were killed in a raid by officers.